eonil/FileSystemEvents/README.md

 ````

-See `TestdriveApp` target for another full fledged Swift example.
+See `TestdriveApp` target for another fully fledged Swift example.